Folded Gentle Algebras: Words, Strings and Bands

 for some $\psi \in \Aut(K^{2m})$.
 Thus, an equivalent condition for a symmetric quasi-band module to be a band module is for $(\fiso_{v_0}^m,\fiso_{v_n}^m,\psi)$ to be an indecomposable homogeneous representation of the $K$-species

 See \cite[pp. 2-4, Theorem (b); Sec.
 5]{DRIndec} and \cite{RingelSpecies} for details.
-Again, such representations are not well understood in general.
-However, this paper will later give an alternative characterisation of these indecomposable representations in terms of (quasi-)band modules of a Kronecker quiver.
+This paper will later give an alternative characterisation of these indecomposable representations in terms of (quasi-)band modules of a Kronecker quiver (see the proof of Corollary~\ref{cor:Kxy} for details).